ayushmanpathak9034/Solar-Powered-Water-Purifier/README.md

 ---

+## 👨‍👩‍👦 Team Members

+- Ayushman Pathak
+- Abhinav Singh
+- Mohd Arshan Saifi
+- Shritij Jaiswal

+This project was developed collaboratively as part of a multidisciplinary team, combining skills in electronics, mechanical design, and system integration.

 ## 🌍 Real-World Impact

 This project aims to provide an eco-friendly and sustainable water purification solution for rural and remote areas where electricity access is limited.

 ---

-## 👨‍💻 Team Contribution
+## 👨‍💻 My Role in the Project

-This project was developed as a team effort.
-My role included:
+As a team leader, my contributions included:

-- System integration
+- Assisted in assembling and integrating hardware components including solar tracking and purification units
+- Worked on sensor setup including ultrasonic sensor integration for obstacle detection
+- Supported implementation of Arduino-based control logic
-- Testing and troubleshooting
+- Performed system testing, debugging, and troubleshooting
-- Component setup
-- Demonstration and presentation
+- Helped calibrate solar tracking movement for optimized sunlight alignment
+- Actively participated in project demonstration and technical explanation during exhibition

 ---